Working with Indiana and northern long-eared bats in Kentucky

 3. Obtaining an Incidental Take Permit pursuant to section 10(a)(1)(B) of the ESA.

-Anyone wishing to conduct surveys for the Indiana bat in Kentucky should follow the current survey guidance and have all necessary permits.
-Surveys to determine probable absence may not be conducted within known Indiana bat habitat (link to map).
-For questions regarding bat surveys, contact Mike Armstrong (USFWS) or Brooke Hines (KDFWR).
+Anyone wishing to conduct surveys for Indiana and/or northern long-eared bats in Kentucky should follow the current survey guidance and have all necessary permits.
+Surveys to determine probable absence of a species (Indiana or northern long-eared bat) may not be conducted within known habitat for that species.
+See maps of known habitat for the Indiana bat and northern long-eared bat for additional information.

-If an approved survey does not result in the capture of Indiana bats, the project proponent(s) may assume that the project is not likely to adversely affect the Indiana bat and request concurrence from the Service under section 7 or proceed without further work/coordination under section 10.
-If Indiana bats are captured during the survey or assumed to be present, the project is likely to adversely affect the Indiana bat and requires additional work/coordination with the Service under sections 7 or 10 to ensure compliance with the ESA.
+If an approved survey does not result in the capture of Indiana or northern long-eared bats, the project proponent(s) may assume that the project is not likely to adversely affect the Indiana or northern long-eared bat and request concurrence from the Service under section 7 or proceed without further work/coordination under section 10.
+If Indiana and/or northern long-eared bats are captured during the survey or assumed to be present, the project is likely to adversely affect the species captured or assumed present and requires additional work/coordination with the Service under sections 7 or 10 to ensure compliance with the ESA.